-The 41st issue of The Horseman’s Gazette is about to be released.
+The 50th issue of The Horseman’s Gazette is about to be released.
 Wait…what is The Horseman’s Gazette?
 You haven’t heard?
-No, it’s not a printed publication; it’s an ongoing DVD video series focusing on the same practical, unembellished, and outstanding horsemanship, and presented by many of the same trusted horse folk, you find in Eclectic Horseman magazine.
+No, it’s not a printed publication; it’s an ongoing video series focusing on the same practical, unembellished, and outstanding horsemanship, and presented by many of the same trusted horse folk, you find in Eclectic Horseman magazine.
 And is now available in both DVD and streaming formats!

 From Buck Brannaman to Wendy Murdoch, Bryan Neubert to Martin Black…Ellen Eckstein, Lee Smith, Joe Wolter, Buster McLaury, and on and on—you won’t find a larger more comprehensive collection of video insights and lessons from a wider range of professionals anywhere.
 And, this distinctive horsemanship video encyclopedia just keeps growing.